In this article, I’m going to answer this often-asked question: “how long does it take to become a personal trainer?”

-In my opinion, the only two credible personal training accreditation bodies out there for the United States fitness industry are the Distance Education and Training Council (DETC) and the National Commission for Certifying Agencies (NCCA).
+In my opinion, the only two credible personal training accreditation bodies out there for the United States fitness industry are the Distance Education Accrediting Commission (DEAC) and the National Commission for Certifying Agencies (NCCA).

-After over 10 years in the personal training industry and familiarity with dozens of different accreditations, I can confidently say that the certifications with the highest industry recognition are ACE, ACSM, NASM, ISSA, and NSCA.
+After over ten years in the personal training industry and familiarity with dozens of different accreditations, I can confidently say that the certifications with the highest industry recognition are NFPT, ACE, ACSM, NASM, ISSA, and NSCA.

-How Long Does it Take to Become a Personal Trainer? — How do Students Progress Through a Personal Training Course?
+How do Students Progress Through a Personal Training Course?

 Unlike college qualifications that will usually commence at a set time and then proceed according to a specific schedule (such as semesters or trimesters), PT certification courses will usually allow you to study at your own pace and take the final qualification exam at a time of your choosing at an approved exam location.

-For example, the ACE certification requires students to sit the exam within 6 months of purchasing the program materials and the NFPT certification requires students to sit the exam within one year of course purchase.
+For example, the ACE certification requires students to sit the exam within six months of purchasing the program materials, and the NASM certification needs students to sit the exam within one year of course purchase.

-This means that someone with extensive knowledge of the subject matter of a course (such as a person with lots of experience in the industry or a person with a bachelor’s degree in a health or fitness field) could prep for and take the exam within a very short space of time.
+This means that someone with extensive knowledge of the subject matter of a course (such as a person with lots of experience in the industry or a person with a bachelor’s degree in a health or fitness field) could prep for and take the exam within a concise space of time.

 Maximum Course Duration and Realistic Course Completion Time